MINUTES OF THE OHIO RAIL DEVELOPMENT COMMISSION

 APPROVED PROJECT BRIEFINGS

 Chairman Betts asked for a motion to adjourn the meeting of the Ohio Rail Development Commission.
-Commissioner Roberts moved to approve and Commissioner Jackson seconded the motion.
-The meeting was adjourned at 11:55 a.m.
+Commissioner Wolfe moved to approve adjournment and Commissioner Roberts seconded the motion.
+The meeting was adjourned at 12:28 p.m.